 About Prostate Cancer

-Still, it kills about 30,000 men each year.
+Still, it kills over 34,000 men each year.
 But detected early, prostate cancer can be treated.

 While no one knows how to prevent prostate cancer, there may be ways to reduce your risk.
 It is thought that these help reduce the risk for most forms of cancer.

 - Eat healthy – and choose a low-fat diet